 1. Check in before you head out: Take a moment to tune in to your body and mind before you take a step.
 “It’s important to adjust your walk based on how you’re feeling,” says Danny Dreyer, author of ChiWalking (Simon & Schuster).
 Feeling drained?
 Head out for a stress-relieving stroll.
 Feeling great?
 Push your pace.

-2. Go outside: Instead of hitting the gym, walk around your neighborhood or check out a local trail.
+2. Go outside: Instead of hitting the gym, walk around your neighborhood or check out a local trail to enliven your walking workout.
 “Being outdoors helps you tune in to your surroundings, which inspires more mindfulness and a better sense of what’s happening in your body,” says Garrett Sarley, CEO of the Kripalu Center for Yoga & Health in Stockbridge, Mass., and co-author of Walking Yoga (Fireside).

 3. Take precautions on the treadmill: If you are relegated to the gym, avoid gripping the treadmill’s rails—something that can happen if you go too fast, says Todd Sinett, D.C., a chiropractor and applied kinesiologist in New York City.
 “Walking requires your top and bottom half to move,” he says.
 “If your torso is stiff, you’re more likely to get hurt.”